TianweiCao/EC530-PROJECT2/README.md

 # EC530-PROJECT2
+## Hospital Chatroom User Stories
+Add users to the system:
+Users who have registed in the system can chat in a chat room
+Each user can login, logout
+all the message sent by other online users will be shown on each users' screeen
 ## Administrator User Stories
 Add users to the system:
 Users should be added to the system and cannot register before being added to the system